Home Up Pulsipher Technology Associates Feedback Contents

 This game depicts the struggle of Alexander's Successors and the rise of Rome and Carthage, 313-146 BC.
 It's a very LONG board, with a lot of spaces, resulting in a fairly long game.

-Frankia: the Medieval History of France and Germany
+Frankia: the Birth of France and Germany

 Other games